ddweiqian/Try-Hack-Me-Badge/Log Analysis/Notes.md

 4. Integrate with Incident Management: Ensure your centralized system can seamlessly integrate with incident management tools or protocols.

-## Pratical Activity: Log Collection with rsyslog
+## Usecase Activity: Log Collection with rsyslog
 [How to Set Up Centralized Logging on Linux with rsyslog](https://betterstack.com/community/guides/logging/how-to-configure-centralised-rsyslog-server/)

 [Centralized Log Collection Using Rsyslog](https://medium.com/curious-dev-grail/centralized-log-collection-using-rsyslog-1be6d6e9747f)